 Another case that Botinha & Cabral has helped a family reunite with the return of two kids from Brazil to France.

-Is the case of Denis Damazio, a well-known Brazilian scientist involved in the Big-Bang Accelerator Project in Switzerland, saw himself in France, near the border of Switzerland, apart and distant from his two kids, a boy and a girl, both taken by their mother to Brazil in early 2018.
+It is the case of Denis Damazio, a well-known Brazilian scientist involved in the Big-Bang Accelerator Project in Switzerland, saw himself in France, near the border of Switzerland, apart and distant from his two kids, a boy and a girl, both gone to Brazil in early 2018.

 Damazio filed a Hague Parental International Abduction case with Sergio Botinha at a Federal Court in Rio de Janeiro.

 The firm represented Damazio in both Federal and State courts in Brazil, the latter where a battle on custody, visitation and child support was held while pending the return case on the Federal Brazilian Justice.

 After Damazio had their children returned, he posted on facebook a thank you note: